 Specifically, we find that CESM1 simulates the largest reduction in sulfate burden both globally and locally.
 HadGEM3-GA4 has the smallest reduction in sulfate burden globally and the second largest reduction regionally, yet it produces by far the largest reduction in AOD both globally and regionally over E. China.
 Though GISS-E2 and CESM1 both simulate much smaller changes in AOD than HadGEM3-GA4, still the SW flux changes and temperature responses produced are very different between these two models.
 An inferred larger aerosol-cloud interaction means that CESM1 simulates a particularly large change in all-sky SW flux relative to its fairly small AOD change, so although having a smaller response than HadGEM3-GA4, it is still much closer to it than GISS-E2.
-In GISS-E2 the clear-sky radiative forcing efficiency of sulfate is very large, but this is almost perfectly compensated for by large reductions in the direct radiative effect of sulfate when clouds are factored in.
+In GISS-E2, the clear-sky radiative forcing efficiency of sulfate is very large, but this is almost perfectly compensated for by large reductions in the direct radiative effect of sulfate when clouds are factored in.
 The absolute AOD change is also much smaller than HadGEM3-GA4 in this model.
-This then combines with compensating increases in nitrate aerosol globally to reduce the radiative response yet radiative flux changes per unit AOD change.
-These differences are compounded further by very large variations in cloud interactions, as well as variations in climate sensitivity, and feedbacks on other aerosol species such as nitrate, which diversify the response further.
+This then combines with compensating increases in nitrate aerosol globally to reduce the radiative response still further, and finally a smaller global climate sensitivity than the other two models results in this being translated into a largely negligible temperature response.

-- further, and finally a smaller global climate sensitivity than the other two models results in this - 2 being translated into a largely negligible temperature response. - 3 In addition to differences in the total changes in sulfate and AOD, we find there are also - 4 substantial differences in the spatial distribution of the changes, attributed to differences in the - 5 rate of chemical conversion of SO2 to SO4 which influences how concentrated the aerosol - 6 changes are around the emission region.
-This implies that even if both the AOD per sulfate - burden and the forcing per unit AOD were identical among the three models, they would still - 8 have different distributions of radiative forcing. - 9 There are no direct observations of sulfate radiative forcing, nor of sulfate optical depth or - vertically-integrated burden, and so we have tried validating the aerosol component of the - models with a range of surface and satellite-based measurements of total aerosol optical depth, - surface sulfate concentration, column SO2, and sulfate wet deposition.
-All the models have - biases, and no model performs best against all the observational datasets used.
-Tentatively - 14 HadGEM3-GA4 seems to perform best over China against observations of both total AOD and - sulfate wet deposition, though over some other parts of the world this model performed slightly - poorer, e.g. for global AOD and US surface sulfate concentrations.
-However, the main - 17 conclusion is that comparison against all existing observational measures is unable to - satisfactorily constrain which model response is more realistic, given that the ratios of both - AOD change per sulfate burden change and SW flux change per AOD (Table 2) are found to - vary so substantially between the models.
-The model with the largest sulfate mass change - 21 (CESM1) did not have the largest radiative or climate response, and two models with a similar - AOD change (CESM1 and GISS-E2) had markedly different radiative and climate responses. - Given the range of discrepancies that we find in all steps along the conversion of SO2 change - 24 to SO4 change to AOD change to radiative forcing to temperature response, it seems that - 25 knowing how accurate a model is with respect to either sulfate concentrations or total AOD is - 26 far from sufficient to determine whether the climate response to a regional aerosol perturbation - is similarly accurate. - There are several possible avenues for future work to isolate the particular processes that lead - 29 to this model diversity in more detail; for instance studies imposing the aerosol field from one - 30 model into others would remove the diversity introduced by translating emissions into aerosol - 31 concentrations, while imposing surface temperatures and meteorology from one model into - 32 others could remove the diversity introduced by different background climatologies and climate
+In addition to differences in the total changes in sulfate and AOD, we find there are also substantial differences in the spatial distribution of the changes, attributed to differences in the rate of chemical conversion of SO2 to SO4, which influences how concentrated the aerosol changes are around the emission region.
+This implies that even if both the AOD per sulfate burden and the forcing per unit AOD were identical among the three models, they would still have different distributions of radiative forcing.

+There are no direct observations of sulfate radiative forcing, nor of sulfate optical depth or vertically integrated burden, and so we have tried validating the aerosol component of the models with a range of surface and satellite-based measurements of total aerosol optical depth, surface sulfate concentration, column SO2, and sulfate wet deposition.
+All the models have biases, and no model performs best against all the observational data sets used.
+Tentatively, HadGEM3-GA4 seems to perform best over China against observations of both total AOD and sulfate wet deposition, though over some other parts of the world this model performed slightly poorer, e.g. for global AOD and US surface sulfate concentrations.
+However, the main conclusion is that comparison against all existing observational measures is unable to satisfactorily constrain which model response is more realistic, given that the ratios of both AOD change per sulfate burden change and SW flux change per AOD (Table 2) are found to vary so substantially between the models.
+The model with the largest sulfate mass change (CESM1) did not have the largest radiative or climate response, and two models with a similar AOD change (CESM1 and GISS-E2) had markedly different radiative and climate responses.
+Given the range of discrepancies that we find in all steps along the conversion of SO2 change to SO4 change to AOD change to radiative forcing to temperature response, it seems that knowing how accurate a model is with respect to either sulfate concentrations or total AOD is far from sufficient to determine whether the climate response to a regional aerosol perturbation is similarly accurate.